 So what’s causing the pain, and what’s the cure?

-Well, I am not a doctor.
-I profess no extraordinary medical knowledge.
-However, I have scoured the Internet asking just these questions and have found that, after reading hundreds of cases, the same (successful) diagnoses keep cropping up.
-I have listed them here in order of likelihood.
+I have scoured the Internet asking just these questions and have found that, after reading hundreds of cases, the same (successful) diagnoses kept cropping up.
+I have listed them here in order of likelihood (note: I’m not a doctor).
 I recommend that if you suffer from an unidentifiable pain in your lower right ribcage (LRR), that you print this list and take it to your doctor, and ask them to check for each cause.

 Doctors often don’t think of costochondritis when a patient complains of lower rib pain.
 Costochondritis is caused by inflammation of the cartilage joining the rib to your breast plate, and usually causes pain in the breastbone.
 At times, this pain can mimic a heart attack, although the pain will be confined to a small area, rather than widespread as with a true heart attack.
 (Note: If you feel any kind of chest pain, don’t try and differentiate between the two — assume it’s a heart attack and call 911 immediately).

 Costochondritis can also manifest itself as pain to one side of the ribcage, although this is rarer.
 Many doctors don’t consider Costochondritis as a potential cause of lower right rib pain for that very reason.
 Also, Costochondritis can’t be observed on tests, so doctors are often hesitant about providing a diagnosis.
 In spite of this, Chostochondritis is probably the leading correct diagnosis for those suffering from LRR pain.